 HARC members and former submariners donate two pair of dolphin to submarine museums.......for more information ----follow this link.....

 The HARC Repeater Use Policy is now being implemented.
 Click here for more info.

 Full info can be found at the upcoming events page

-21 November: November A Retrospective on 2018 and HARC AGM
+20 November: A Retrospective on 2019 and HARC AGM Presenter: HARC Executive

 Brit Fader, VE1FQ, ran the VE1 and VE0 QSL bureau for over 49 years.
 He was Mr. QSL and Mr. Field Day for many of those years.
 The Brit Fader Memorial QSL Bureau, respectfully named in honour of VE1FQ, is operated by HARC.